kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/7571-support-pod-level-resources/README.md

 This AEP extends the VPA CRD `spec.resourcePolicy` with a new `podPolicies` stanza that influences pod-level recommendations.
 The AEP also introduces two global pod-level flags `pod-recommendation-max-allowed-cpu` and `pod-recommendation-max-allowed-memory`.
 Details are covered in the [Proposal section](#proposal).

-Today, the updater and admission controller update resources only at the container level.
-This proposal enables VPA components to update resources at the pod level as well.
+Today, the updater makes decisions based on the container-level resources stanzas, and both the updater and the admission controller modify resources only at the container level.
+This proposal enables the updater to evict pods based on their pod-level resource stanzas and allows the admission controller to update resources at the pod level as well.

 **This AEP suggests that when a workload defines pod-level resources, VPA should manage those by default because pod-level resources offer benefits over container-only settings** - see the "Better resource utilization" section in [KEP-2837](https://github.com/kubernetes/enhancements/blob/master/keps/sig-node/2837-pod-level-resource-spec/README.md#better-resource-utilization) for details.

 Scenarios with no resources defined, or with both pod-level and container-level values present, require clear defaulting rules and are discussed in the options below.
 Note: community feedback should determine the default behavior.